flamelily-bluescsi/bluescsi/ultrawide80.md

 {% include carousel1.html %}

 This is 80 pin 16bit Ultra Wide version of the BlueSCSI.
 This has a right angle 80 pin header and both floppy and more standard hard/CDROM drive molex for power.
 This is a complete and tested device.
-This device contains the SPI port on the PCB for the Front Panel board which is designed by Polpo for the [PicoIDE.](/picoide) This Front Panel board is coming soon [see here.](/frontpanel)
+This device contains the SPI port on the PCB for the Front Panel board which is designed by Polpo for the [PicoIDE.](/picoide) This Front Panel board is [here.](/frontpanel)

 See more detailed info about the new ultra products [HERE.](https://bluescsi.com/ultra){:target="_blank"}